Quuxplusone/Advent/ANON1400/Guma/README.txt

 game than datafiles.pdf, with 11 more rooms, including the train station and reactor room. zork.pdf corresponds better to datafiles.pdf, since it seems to lack code for those locations.

+v2_full_data.pdf is yet another printout of the data files, including the verb list, which was included in neither adlist.pdf nor datafiles.pdf.